 A support truck is always available to help when required.
 Inexperienced riders and even non-riding partners can be catered for and are more than welcome to join this tour.

-This tour starts and ends in Yangon.
+This tour starts in Mandalay and ends in Yangon.
 International flights to and from there are not included in the tour price.
-Domestic flights listed are included.
+The Bagan-Yangon domestic flight listed is included in the tour.
 Please contact us for advice before arranging flights for the best arrival and departure times.

 All nationalities require a valid passport.
 A visa is required for all visitors to Myanmar and must be procured from a Myanmar Embassy.

 Recommended vaccinations include typhoid, polio, tetanus and Hepatitis A. A certificate for Yellow Fever is required if arriving from an infected area within the prior six days.
 Some areas of Burma may be considered malarial areas.
 Please check with your doctor prior to departure for the most recent information.

 Myanmar/Burma has a tropical climate with fairly high humidity.
 There are three seasons: from March to June it is hot and dry, with temperatures between 80-104 degrees F (27-40 degrees C), and with night temperatures in the 60s (F).
 The rainy season is from July to September.
 The cooler season (particularly in the mountains) is from September to February, with average temperatures between 68-86 degrees F (20-30 degrees C).
 It can be cold at night in the hills in Yunnan and Shan state and adequate cold weather clothing – gloves, hats, jacket - is required.

 Weatherspark.com offers information on average weather conditions at most destinations throughout the globe.
 Type a destination in the search box, and select "Averages," and you'll find a range of information such as average high and low temperatures, precipitation, cloudy days, humidity and wind speed/direction.